-Please note all application forms are interactive pdf files.
-You can complete on the screen but can not submit electronically.
-To submit an application, download the form from the page, complete the form on screen and print copies of your completed form.
-Please be advised that files cannot be saved unless you have the full version of Adobe Acrobat.
+Please note all application forms are interactive PDF files, allowing applications to be typed.
+Please download the form from this page, complete the form on screen and print copies of your completed form.

 Please be aware that the agendas and minutes of WAPC meetings are made available on the PlanningWA website.
 As a result, information supplied to the WAPC relevant to your application or to assist the WAPC in making a determination may be subject to public access.